yjp20/prism/README.md

 yarn global add @stoplight/prism-cli
 ```
-> Prism requires NodeJS >= 12 to properly work.

-For more installation options, see our [installation documentation](https://meta.stoplight.io/docs/prism/docs/getting-started/01-installation.md).
+For more installation options, see our [installation documentation](./docs/getting-started/01-installation.md).

 **Mocking**